FaceTime Like A Pro (eBook)

 Once you have checked the above, you can proceed with the following fixes.

-If your iPhone is not receiving text messages from an Android smartphone, refreshing your network connection is one of the best options.
-This is the simplest and best method because text messages are delivered through cellular networks rather than Wi-Fi.
+If your iPhone is not receiving text messages from an Android smartphone, refreshing your network connection is a good option.
+This is the simplest and most reliable method because text messages are delivered over cellular networks rather than Wi-Fi.

 1. Scroll down from the right of your screen to invoke Control Center.

-On iPhones with Home Button, you need to swipe up.
+On iPhones with a Home Button, you need to swipe up.

 2. Select the Airplane icon to turn on Airplane Mode.